Skip to main content

 What VPS size should I use for NemoClaw?

-Start NemoClaw with the recommended Virtarix Cloud VPS M for a practical first deployment, then scale after measuring CPU, RAM, storage, Docker image usage, sandbox processes, policy files, OpenShell requirements, guarded actions, and security-review logs.
+Start NemoClaw with the recommended Virtarix Cloud VPS M, listed at $11.40/month before promotional discounts, for a practical controlled test.
+Scale only after measuring CPU, RAM, storage, Docker image usage, sandbox processes, policy files, OpenShell requirements, guarded actions, and security-review logs.
+Verify live pricing and discounts at checkout.

 Can NemoClaw keep running without my local machine?